 std::cout << "Max in array: " << *max_element(arr, arr + 6) << " ";

 This is only a small part of what you need to know about iterators.
-We've covered only one kind of iterators - Forward Iterators which allows one to access elements moving forwards (using the ++ operator).
-There are other kinds of iterators, e. g.
-Bidirectional Iterators which allows one to access elements moving backwards too (++, !=, * operators are suplemented with -- operator), etc.
+We have covered one particular kind of iterators called Forward Iterators that allow traversing ranges by moving forwards (using the ++ operator).
+There are other kinds of iterators, e.g. Bidirectional Iterators, that allow traversing ranges in the opposite direction as well (++, !=, * operators are suplemented with the -- operator), and more.

-C++ iterators use pointers semantics as their interface, but it's just an implementation detail - any other interface could have been choosen.
-But the actual implementation enables one to use raw pointers as iterators.
+C++ iterators use pointer semantics as their interface, but it is just an implementation detail — any other interface could have been chosen instead.
+But the this implementation enables using raw pointers as array iterators.

-Iterators are a very important part of STL because they decouple algorithms from data structures these algorithms work on.
-This way algorithms might be generalized to work with any data structure as long as it provides the required kinds of iterators.
+Iterators are a very important part of STL because they decouple algorithms from data structures those algorithms operate on.
+This way algorithms can be generalized to work with any data structure as long as it implements the required kind of iterators.

 The source code of code snippets is available on GitHub.